+Conditional Admission

-Conditional Admission Students who do not meet standard admission requirements will have the opportunity to be conditionally admitted on academic probation.
-Freshman eligibility will be based on ACT and GPA at time of application.
-Transfer students who do not meet standard admission requirements may be considered for admission through a written appeal to the Office of Student Services.
+Students who do not meet standard admission requirements will have the opportunity to be conditionally admitted on academic probation.
+Freshman eligibility will be based on ACT, SAT or COMPASS scores and GPA at time of application.
+Transfer students who do not meet standard admission requirements may be considered for conditional admission.
 Students granted conditional admission will be admitted on academic probation.

+Non-Degree Admission

-Non-Degree Admission Arkansas Tech University - Ozark Campus serves the general public by allowing individuals to enroll in classes for professional development and self-fulfillment without meeting regular admission requirements.
+Arkansas Tech University - Ozark Campus serves the general public by allowing individuals to enroll in classes for professional development and self-fulfillment without meeting regular admission requirements.
 The student admitted under this policy, who later chooses to pursue a degree, must reapply for admission as a degree seeking student and meet standard admission policies.
 A maximum of 27 credit hours earned as a nondegree seeking student may be applied to a degree program.
 Financial Aid benefits may not be granted to students admitted as non-degree seeking.
 For more information, call the Office of Student Services at (479) 667-3433